 However, we do not control when your title will appear on a specific retailer’s website, as each retailer updates the information on their site on their schedule.

 Under normal circumstances, a title should be available for purchase on most websites within 4 weeks from when the distribution service was enabled/added by you.
 Please note that if this is the first title you set up on the IngramSpark platform, this time can extend up to 6-8 weeks.
-If your title is not showing up on a specific retailer website, the issue is probably isolated to that retailer.
+If your title is not showing up on a specific retailer's website, the issue is probably isolated to that retailer.
 If it is one of our retail partners, we will work with them to resolve the issue.
 If you have a specific publication date in mind for your book and have planned events and publicity around that date, it is recommended you set that title up at least 6-8 weeks before that date.

 If you believe the information regarding your title, author, price, and/or description is incorrect, please notify support.

-Please allow up to six weeks for Amazon and other retailers to display your cover image on their website.
+Please allow up to six weeks for Amazon and other retailers to display your cover image on their websites.
 You may see pieces of information appear, disappear, and reappear as they load the metadata feeds onto their website.
 We have no control over their process or how quickly they complete this process.

 If market pricing for countries outside of the US is listed for your title, it is common to see your title available for sale in those markets.
 Bookstores can order your title, and online retailers can feature your title on their website for customers to order.